COROS vs. Garmin: I Wore Both for 3 Years

 Reasons to Choose Garmin

-More Lifestyle Features
+More Lifestyle and Smartwatch Features

-As a result, Garmin watches have more “everyday” smartwatch functionalities.
+As a result, Garmin watches have more smartwatch functionalities.
 Some have Garmin Pay, which allows you to use your watch for contactless payments.
 Others let you store music by direct download or from apps like Spotify Premium, Deezer, and Amazon Music; you can then listen via Bluetooth headphones.

 More Overall Health & Fitness Tracking

-Stress levels (on most newer watches): there are even guided breathing exercises to help you relax when you’re stressed.
-Many Garmins also have Body Battery, which tells you your energy levels based on heart rate variability, stress, and activity.
+Body battery: Body Battery, which tells you your energy levels based on heart rate variability, stress, and activity.

 During or before your runs, you may also find these features helpful (keep in mind they’re not available on all Garmins—only the latest models):

 - PacePro: Creates a pacing plan for your races and runs, based on elevation and your goal time.
 You can also adjust the plan based on whether you want a positive, negative, or even split, and based on whether you want to take uphills easy or hard.
+COROS has a virtual pacer, but it doesn’t allow for customization based on the course, splits, or hills.

 More Frequent Heart Rate Readings

-Garmin takes heart rate readings multiple times per second regardless of whether you’re resting or working out.
-COROS takes readings every 1-10 minutes while resting (based on your settings) and every second during workouts.
 Some have also complained that COROS workout heart rate readings are inaccurate, though I personally haven’t had an issue with them.
 Optical HR is never perfect, so I’d recommend an external strap for workouts if you’re doing heart rate training.
-Either way though, if you’re looking for more frequent readings, go with Garmin.

-Better App
+Better Third-Party App Compatibility

 Reasons to Choose COROS